 - Community Paramedicine Insights Forum – Monthly webinar and discussion forum related to experiences in implementing community paramedicine programs.
 Includes archive of past webinars.

 Some organizations may choose to work with consultants.
 Prior to hiring a consultant, organizations should have a clear understanding of a consultant's capabilities and experience in designing and implementing programs.

 The Minnesota Department of Health sponsored a CMMI funded project to create an employer's toolkit to starting a Community Paramedic program.
 While there is some information in the toolkits that is specific to Minnesota, much of the information can be used nationally.

 Are there barriers to starting a rural community paramedic program?

 Lack of commitment and time are two barriers to starting a successful program.
 One of the first steps for any program is to complete an assessment of the community's healthcare gaps.
 In order to be successful long term, the program must not duplicate services, but instead focus on filling gaps and working in cooperation with other healthcare providers.
 A concerted and continual communication effort is essential as partnerships are formed.
 Local champions, including a physician and nurse champion, are also necessary.

 Are there examples and models of rural community paramedic programs?

-Two examples of successful rural programs are:
+Some examples of successful rural programs are: